isomerpages/mlaw-corp/news/speeches/_posts/2015-11-12-Speech-by-Senior-Minister-of-State-for-Law-and-Finance-Ms-Indranee-Rajah-SC-at-the-STEP-Asia-Conference-2015.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the STEP Asia Conference 2015
+title: 'Speech by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the STEP Asia Conference 2015'
 permalink: /news/speeches/Speech-by-SMS-Indranee-Rajah-SC-at-STEP-Asia-Conference-2015
 breadcrumb: Speeches
-collection_name: news

 ---

 12 Nov 2015 Posted in [Speeches](/news/speeches)